Mitali-Juvekar/AI-Based-Yoga-Pose-Recommender/README.md

 This project represents a significant milestone in our journey towards earning a Bachelor of Engineering degree in Computer Engineering.
 It was completed by myself, Mitali Juvekar, and my teammates: Sakshi Bhanage, Shanvi Mehta, and Siddhant Kothari, under the guidance of Professor Nabanita Namdal, Assistant Professor in the Department of Computer Engineering at TSEC.

 Our project entailed developing a user-friendly website where visitors could receive personalized yoga pose recommendations based on their ailments or symptoms.
 Our goal was to emulate existing yoga websites while integrating a pose estimator for enhanced usability.
 We prioritized simplicity and ease of use, employing JavaScript, TensorFlow, Python, and MoveNet for backend development, and HTML, CSS, Bootstrap, and React for frontend design.

+ONLY IMPORTANT FILES HAVE BEEN ADDED.
+THE ACTUAL IMPLEMENTATION FOLDERS AS DONE BY US ARE IN THE GOOGLE DRIVE LINK.